 The total land area of the Kennewick-Pasco-Richland metropolitan statistical area (MSA) spans a total area of 2,945 square miles and had a population of 192,696 in the year 2000.
-The population of this metro area increased to 228,992 in the year 2007.
-The population in Pasco has increased from 32,066 in the year 2000 to 44,190 in the year 2005.
-In the year 2008, the population of Pasco was estimated at 52,290.
-This sharp increase in population growth ranked Pasco fourth within the State of Washington in 2008, Renton and Auburn ranked second and third behind Seattle due to annexation.
+The population of this metro area increased to 253,340 in the year 2010 and was estimated at 262,500 in 2012.
+The population in Pasco increased from 32,066 in the year 2000 to 59,781 in the year 2010.
+In the year 2012, the population of Pasco was estimated at 62,670.
+This increase in population growth ranked Pasco sixteenth within the state of Washington in 2012 for population change.

-Revitalization efforts remain a priority in central Pasco where most of the aging housing stock is located (see Figure 2: Downtown Revitalization Area).
+Revitalization efforts remain a priority in central Pasco where most of the aging housing stock is located (see Figure 3: Downtown Revitalization Area).
 Pasco's CDBG and HOME funds will be used to assist lower income residents of Pasco, with priority placed on those activities that provide a benefit in the oldest sections of Pasco.
-This geographic area is primarily located in central Pasco (Census Tracts 201, 202, 203 and 204), and is characterized by a high percentage of families living at or below poverty level (see Figure 1: Below Poverty Level).
+This geographic area is primarily located in central Pasco (Census Tracts 201, 202, 203 and 204), and is characterized by a high percentage of families living at or below poverty level (see Figure 2: Below Poverty Level).

-Pasco intends to use HOME dollars for the Community Housing Improvement Program (CHIP) Program, a newly established rehabilitation program concentrated in the older neighborhoods of central Pasco with priority given to the Museum and Longfellow neighborhoods (Census Tract 202).
+Pasco intends to use HOME dollars for the Community Housing Improvement Program (CHIP) Program, an established rehabilitation program concentrated in the older neighborhoods of central Pasco with priority given to local strategic areas such as the Museum and Longfellow neighborhoods (Census Tract 202) and Kurtzman Park neighborhood (Census Tract 201).
+NSP funds are utilized in these same areas to acquire and rehabilitate foreclosed properties for resale to eligible households.
+A down payment assistance program also provides financial assistance to eligible first time homebuyers.